colussim/GoLC/README.md

 🔎 Analyse Report ...

-✅ Number of Repository analyzed in Organization <techlabsnews> is 11 ✅ The repository with the largest line of code is in project <CLOC> the repo name is <gcloc> with <2.05M> lines of code ✅ The total sum of lines of code in Organization <techlabsnews> is : 2.06M Lines of Code
+✅ Number of Repository analyzed in Organization <sonar-demo> is 11 ✅ The repository with the largest line of code is in project <CLOC> the repo name is <gcloc> with <2.05M> lines of code ✅ The total sum of lines of code in Organization <sonar-demo> is : 2.06M Lines of Code

 ✅ Reports are located in the <'Results'> directory